All Products

 select b.*, 'x' from table lateral view udtffunction_name(v) b as f1, f2;

-• Issue 2: The error message Semantic analysis exception - expect 2 aliases but have 0 appears.
+• Issue 2: The job fails with an error such as Semantic analysis exception - expect 2 aliases but have 0.

 select udtffunction_name(paramname) as (col1, col2);